qiboteam/qibo/examples/hash-grover/README.md

 Run the file `main.py` from the console to find a preimage for hash value '10100011' (163) using 18 qubits.

 Changing the argument `--hash` (int) allows find preimages of different hash values.
+Keep the hash value equal or below 8 bits.

 Changing the argument `--bits` (int) allows to fine tune the maximum number of bits of the hash function.
 If less than needed, the minimum amount of bits required will be used.